-In compliance with the Development Code (Code) [§ 85.15.060(b)], the procedure for required for issuance of a TUP is staff review without notice, meaning the applicable review authority can render a decision without giving notice to surrounding property owners and other parties.
+In compliance with the Development Code (Code) [§ 85.15.060(b)], the procedure required for issuance of a TUP is staff review without notice, meaning the applicable review authority can render a decision without giving notice to surrounding property owners and other parties.
 However, the Code also requires that within 10 days of a final decision on an application for a permit or other approval, the County shall provide notice of its final action to the applicant and to any person(s) who specifically requested notice of the County's final action and has provided a self-addressed stamped envelope [§ 85.03.110(a)].

-Staff received an email request from one resident asking to be notified of any approvals issued for the Project site.
-As with the TUP approval issued on September 7, 2012, a Notice of Decision was mailed and the appeal was filed as a result of this notice.
-Subsequent to the mailing of the Notice of Decision, several residents requested a copy of the conditions of approval, which were provided to each via email on June 17, 2014.
+Staff received an email request from one resident asking to be notified of any approvals issued for the TUP Project site.
+A Notice of Decision was mailed per that request and this appeal was filed as a result of this notice.
+Subsequent to the filing of the appeal, a copy of the conditions of approval were provided to the Appellant via email on February 26, 2016.
+These are virtually identical to the previous conditions for the TUP Project.

-Conditions of Approval
+Conditions of Approval Allegedly Not Met